 Generic resource metrics for all supported container runtimes on Linux are available in custom charting and grouped in Containers > CPU and Containers > Memory.

 Metrics for the number of running and desired pods are also available under the Cloud Platform section.

 The CPU throttled time and memory usage percentage shows if the resource limits in the Kubernetes pod specs are set correctly.
 If memory usage reaches 100%, containers or applications will crash (out of memory) and need to be restarted.

 You can use management zones to control user access to the monitoring data of specific Kubernetes objects in your environment.
-For example, you can limit the access to specific cloud applications and namespaces to specific user groups.
+For example, you can limit the access to specific workloads and namespaces to specific user groups.
 With this approach, you can control user access to specific Dynatrace Kubernetes pages, custom charts, and dashboards.